Spring 2013 United Kingdom cold wave

-The Spring 2013 United Kingdom cold wave was a period of unusually cold weather in the United Kingdom between 6 March and early April 2013.
+A period of unusually cold weather took place in the United Kingdom between 6 March and early April 2013.
 The cold wave consisted of very low temperatures and significant snowfall.
 Freezing temperatures worsened due to the significant overcast and cloud covered skies.
 Extensive snowfall occurred on 11 and 12 March in the South East, North and West of England and Wales.
 Most parts of England, north Wales and the Isle of Man also suffered heavy persistent snowfall on 22 and 23 March 2013.

 Overview

 During the cold spell, the low temperatures were not extreme, yet they were notable because of the extended duration of below average temperatures.
 Official weather reports show that temperatures stayed below 0 °C for nine consecutive days.
 March 2013 was reported to be tied for the country's fourth-coldest March since 1910.
 Mean temperatures were 2.5 to 3 C-change below-average from February to early April, and there was a continuous, strong, cold easterly wind.
 31 March was confirmed by the Met Office as the coldest Easter Day on record, with the lowest temperature reaching -12.5 °C in Braemar.
 The Central England Temperature, a long run of weather records dating back to 1659, reported its lowest March average since 1883.
 Furthermore, March was the coldest month of 2013 and the coldest month of the winter season of 2012–13.